Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/brainstorm-hardware.typ

     This setup uses 1 vertical tracking wheel and an IMU.
   ],
   pros: [
-    - *Space Efficiency* - An IMU can be placed anywhere on the drivetrain, and a single tracking wheel does not take up much space.
+    - *Space Efficiency* - An IMU can be placed anywhere near the center of the drivetrain, and a single tracking wheel does not take up much space.
   ],
   cons: [
     - *No Horizontal Displacement Tracking* - Without a horizontal tracking wheel, the odometry system cannot account for horizontal movements.
 Therefore, this setup is only compatible with drivetrains that have traction wheels to prevent horizontal movement.